mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/MultistageQueries.md

     guard let client = context.queryClient else {
       return try await fetchActualEventList(region)
     }
-    // Look for all stores using NearbyEventsQuery in the QueryClient and compare their regions
+    // Look for other EventLists we've fetched and use the data from any that
-    // to this query's region.
+    // are within the distance threshold.
     for (_, store) in client.stores(matching: ["nearby-events"]) {
       guard let list = store.currentValue as?
 EventsList else { continue }
       if list.region.distance(to: region) < context.distanceThreshold {